 Last few words

-So this was our first trip in the High Tatras and we really enjoyed it so we will definitely visit there again sometime.
+So this was our first trip to the High Tatras and we really enjoyed it so we will definitely visit there again sometime.
 Who knows, it can happen that we meet somewhere in the mountains.